 - However, Section 2 (viii-a) sub-clauses i-v, which is supposed to be the catalogue of offences, does not exist after the 2014 amendment.

 - So, if Section 27A penalizes a blank list or a non-existent provision, it can be argued that it is virtually inoperable.

 Few experts have observed that the Bill violated the fundamental rights of a citizen as it provides retrospective effect to offences starting in 2014.

 It also violates the fundamental rights in Article 21 because you can be punished for an offence for which there is a law in existence at the time of the commission of the offence.

 Government initiatives against drug addiction

-- Seizure Information Management System: Narcotics Control Bureau has been provided funds for developing a new software i.e. Seizure Information Management System (SIMS) which will create a complete online database of drug offences and offenders.
+- Seizure Information Management System: The Narcotics Control Bureau has been provided funds for developing a new software i.e. Seizure Information Management System (SIMS) which will create a complete online database of drug offenses and offenders.

 - National Drug Abuse Survey: The government is also conducting a National Drug Abuse Survey to measure trends of drug abuse in India through the Ministry of Social Justice & Empowerment with the help of the National Drug Dependence Treatment Centre of AIIMS.

 - Project Sunrise: It was launched by the Ministry of Health and Family Welfare in 2016, to tackle the rising HIV cases in north-eastern states in India, especially among people injecting drugs.